cadmusofthebes/kali-docker/README.md

 ## XRDP Doesn't work
 \- Make sure you are RDPing into your docker container over 127.0.0.1:3390 and not the IP of the docker container.

-\- Login to the docker container and view ``/var/log/xrdp.log``.
-I have seen cases where you sometimes just need to start/stop it to get it working again as it sometimes gets hung at startup
+\- Sometimes just need to start/stop it to get it working again as it gets hung at startup
 ```bash
 /etc/init.d/xrdp stop
 /etc/init.d/xrdp start
 ```

+\- View ``/var/log/xrdp.log`` for messages and clues